-No issues regarding air quality were noted during the monitoring period.
+No issues regarding air quality were noted during inspections in the monitoring period.

-2.2.1.1 Deposition dust gauging
+2.2.2 Deposition dust gauging

 Many industries emit dust from various sources during operational periods.
-In order to assess the effects of the emitted dust, industries have been monitored using deposition gauges.
-Deposition gauges are buckets elevated on a stand to about 1.6 metres.
+In order to assess the effects of dust, industries have been monitored using deposition gauges.

+Deposition gauges are basically buckets elevated on a stand to about 1.6 m.
 The buckets have a solution in them to ensure that any dust that settles out of the air is not re-suspended by wind.

-The rate of dust-fall is calculated by dividing the weight of insoluble material (grams) collected by the cross-sectional area of the gauge (m2) and the number of days over which the sample was taken.
-The units of measurement are grams/metre2/day.
+The rate of dustfall is calculated by dividing the weight of insoluble material (g) collected by the cross-sectional area of the gauge (m^2) and the number of days over which the sample was taken.
+The units of measurement are $g/m^2/day$.

 Guideline values used by the Council for dust deposition are 4 g/m2/30 days or 130 mg/m2/day deposited matter.
-Consideration is given to the location of the industry and the sensitivity of the surrounding community when assessing results against these values.
+Consideration is given to the location of the industry and the sensitivity of the surrounding community, when assessing results against these values.

 Material from the gauges was analysed both for solid particulates and for constituents associated with pollution, including selected metals.

-In the 2016-2017 period, gauges were deployed on one occasion at four locations in the vicinity of the foundry site for a period of 22 days from 10 April to 2 May 2017.
+In the 2017-2018 period, gauges were deployed on one occasion at four locations in the vicinity of the foundry site for a period of 22 days from 22 January to 13 February 2018.
 The locations of the monitoring sites around the foundry are shown in Figure 3.